School of English

 Teaching Summary

-Undergraduate Teaching: I convene our core first year literature module, 'Studying Literature', which introduces strategies for reading a diverse range of literary texts from 1500 to the present day.… read more
+Undergraduate Teaching: Our first year core module, 'Studying Literature', introduces strategies for reading a diverse range of literary works from 1500 to the present day.
+It gives me the chance to… read more

 Research Summary

 I am fascinated by modernism and its literatures.
-My second monograph, Modernist Parody: Imitation, Origination, and Experimentation in Early Twentieth-Century Literature, is forthcoming with Oxford… read more
+My book, Modernist Parody: Imitation, Origination, and Experimentation in Early Twentieth-Century Literature (Oxford University Press, 2023), takes… read more

 Selected Publications